 This is a great option for a sunny day – of which there are plenty in Costa Blanca.
 Despite the heat, children and adults alike are happy to climb the numerous steps required to reach even the highest water slide.
 My 6-year-old’s favourite ride is the black hole, which is enough of a nail-biter for me.

 The 9-year-old also likes the black hole but prefers the virtually vertical drop offered by the Verti Go.
 It’s like a regular death slide but with the added “benefit” of having a trap door which suddenly opens and drops its victim 34 metres at an alarming rate.
 Perfect for the adrenaline junkie.
 I’ll be the one holding the camera.

 There are also plenty of far more sedate rides and water play areas for even the youngest and most timid of us at Aqualandia!

 2 – Explore in Style with a Boat Ride to Benidorm Island

 where you can go exploring, have a swim or enjoy a relaxing drink on the terrace overlooking the bay.
 After an early morning start from Bristol, we can highly recommend the latter to get you in the holiday mood!

-I was relieved to discover it doesn’t go completely under water but is kind of a mix between a glass bottomed boat and those reinforced glass walls in a seaquarium at the zoo.
-You can catch the submarine from from Benidorm Island and this is a brilliant way to see how clean the sea bed is and get up close to the native sealife.
-I could swear that I recognise one large fish, frantically trying to keep up with our boat from “Finding Nemo”.
+I was relieved to discover it doesn’t go completely underwater but is kind of a mix between a glass-bottomed boat and those reinforced glass walls in a seaquarium at the zoo.
+You can catch the submarine from Benidorm Island and this is a brilliant way to see how clean the sea bed is and get up close to the native sealife.
+I could swear that I recognised one large fish, frantically trying to keep up with our boat from “Finding Nemo”.